Conference Menu

 Recently, novel trends in functional food packaging and bioproducts have emerged focusing on sustainability.
 Innovative materials, designs, and fabrication techniques are being explored to improve the performance, thereby benefiting consumers and reducing waste.
 This symposium will highlight the latest advancements in the development of sustainable food packaging and bioproducts.
 Topics will include but not be limited to novel materials and practical applications in smart packaging, food, agriculture, and many other.
 We encourage participants to showcase their recent relevant research, and this symposium will serve as a platform to foster collaboration between academic researchers and industry partners to promote the development and application of sustainable products.

-Biomaterials: New Designs and Applications (BM/MSED/MT)
+Biomaterials: New Designs and Applications (MSE)

 Organizers